Last Updated on

 - Will you look unprofessional?

 These and other questions are important to consider when you aim for absolute customer satisfaction, the best customer service experience you could possibly offer, and maintaining an overall positive brand outlook.

-Without a scheduling system, while you or your staff try to navigate through all these overbearing issues with each no-show, your customers are inconvenienced by allocated time slots they could have used that have now gone to waste.
+Without a scheduling system, while you or your staff try to navigate through all these overbearing issues with each no-show, your customers are inconvenienced.
+33% of Americans say they would consider switching to another company after only one single bad experience.

 This can come as a heavy blow to small businesses and start-ups when customer retention and satisfaction are especially vital for survival and growth.